bontchev/elasticpot/docs/INSTALL.md

 `log/honeypot.log`.
 Additional output plugins can be configured to record the data other ways.
 Supported output plugins include:

+- CouchDB
+- Elasticsearch
+- HPFeeds
+- InfluxDB
+- InfluxDB 2.0
 - JSON
+- syslog
+- MongoDB
 - MySQL
+- PostgreSQL
+- RedisDB
+- RethinkDB
+- SQLite3
+- text

-More plugins are likely to be added in the future.
+More plugins might be added in the future.

 See `docs/[Output Plugin]/README.md` for details.